EugeneLIU2000/Quantum-Algorithms-for-IPR-estimation/README.md

 * `PXP`: Contains code for simulation and data for Fig.5.
 The examplary code requires the installation of Python package `quspin` (https://quspin.github.io/QuSpin/).

 * `OAT`: Includes simulation and data for Fig.4 and experimental data for Fig.7.
-To obtain the experimental results, one could install ibm-qiskit to run the provided file `OAT-IBM_device` with their own ibm cloud service and keys.
+To obtain the experimental results, one could install ibm-qiskit to run the provided file `OAT-IBM` with their own ibm cloud service and keys.